pyeventsourcing/esdbclient/README.md

 This method returns a subscription object, which is an iterable object, from which recorded events can be obtained by iteration.

+The value of the `commit_position` attribute of recorded events can be recorded along with the results of processing recorded events, to track progress and to allow event processing to be resumed at the correct position.

 The example below shows how to subscribe to receive all recorded events from a specific commit position.
 Three already-existing events are received, and then three new events are recorded, which